humdrum-tools/humdrum-documentation/guide/ch17/index.md

 Instead of translating our data, we might wish to edit the data using the **sed** or [**humsed**](/tool/humsed) stream editors.
-Suppose we had a file (named \"notes\") consisting of pitch information, and we wanted to create an inventory of the diatonic pitch-letter names.
+Suppose we had a file (named "notes") consisting of pitch information, and we wanted to create an inventory of the diatonic pitch-letter names.
 Our input might look like this:\
 \